KasparEtter/ef1p/pages/email/email.md

   For this reason, the second way leaves the HTML page as is and introduces a [`Content-Location` header field](https://tools.ietf.org/html/rfc2557#section-4) instead.
   This header field can be used in a referenced part with the URL that is used to reference it in the main part.
-  The URL should be globally unique but it doesn't have to resolve to a document and it may even resolve to a completely different document.
+  The URL should be globally unique, but it doesn't have to resolve to a document, and it may even resolve to a completely different document.
   What makes the second approach a bit more complicated is the potentially required [encoding of the URL](https://tools.ietf.org/html/rfc2557#section-4.4)